thanapoltan/tidyDataProject/README.md

 colnames(tidyData) <- c(colnames(tidyData[,(1:2)]), paste("average", colnames(tidyData[,-(1:2)]), sep = "."))
 ```

-### Part VII: Export the tidy data set into a tab delimited text file in working directory.
+## Part X: Export the tidy data set into a tab delimited text file in working directory.

 * use `write.table` to export tidy data into text file in working directory.
 Use `sep = "\t"` to use tab as delimiter.
 As we don't have particular row names set `row.names = FALSE`.